SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for Oracle Collection.
+In this step, you will configure the yaml required for Oracle Collection.

 Path of the log file configured to capture oracle logs needs to be given here.
 Here is the list of logs which are required by the application.

-- Alert Logs.
+- Alert Logs
-- Listener Logs.
+- Listener Logs
-- Audit Logs.
+- Audit Logs
-- Performance metric script based logs.
+- Performance metric script-based logs

 You can get the location of these logs by following the instructions in the prerequisite step.